 Where will the College Football National Championship games be played?

 The College Football Playoff National Championship will be played in a different city every year.
-For the upcoming season, it will be played in Arlington, TX.
-Then it goes to Glendale, AZ in 2016, followed by Tampa Bay, FL in 2017.
-The host cities for 2018, 2019 and 2020 will be announced in the fall of 2015.
+For the upcoming season, it will be played in Atlanta, GA.
+Then it goes to Bay Area, CA in 2019, followed by New Orleans, LA in 2020, Miami, FL in 2021, and Indianapolis, IN in 2022.

 College Football Playoff Semifinal games will rotate between the Sugar Bowl, Rose Bowl, Orange Bowl, Cotton Bowl, Peach Bowl and Fiesta Bowl.
 These traditional bowl locations will be paired up as Sugar/Rose, Orange/Cotton, and Fiesta/Peach for the two semi-final games.

 The site of the College Football Playoff National Championship game is determined through a bid system, similar to that of the Super Bowl or the NCAA Final Four.
 Basically, any city that has the appropriate facilities and transportation can submit a bid to host the College Football Playoff National Championship.

 Will there still be other bowl games with the new college football national championship format?